entando/entando-docs/vuepress/docs/next/tutorials/samples/install-standard-demo.md

 The goal of this exercise is to demonstrate how Entando bundles can be used to

 - quickly install and create functionality in an Entando Application
-- enable portable business capabilities
+- enable packaged business capabilities
 - allow developers to reuse full stack operations via bundles

 Some of the key elements of the template are reviewed in the [application details section](#application-details) below.